Leave Society: Summary

 Leave Society is in four parts, and is about a character named Li who is based on the author.
 The New York Times summarized the book as such: "Li has left behind speed, despair and his belief in Western medicine.
 (He refuses steroid shots for his back pain.)
 But what he is really recovering from is existentialism, the idea that life has no meaning other than what we give it.
 He now believes that the world has an inherent purpose.
-To get closer to its “mystery,” and to feel less grumpy, he drops a lot of LSD and eats even more cannabis."
+To get closer to its 'mystery,' and to feel less grumpy, he drops a lot of LSD and eats even more cannabis."

 Release and reception

 Leave Society received rave reviews before its publication.
 In Spike Art Magazine, Dean Kissick wrote, "Rather than retreating into ourselves and our emotional subjectivity, which is the dominant approach in autofiction, social media, and the general contemporary condition, Lin writes to destroy the ego, to escape the atomisation of modern man and the feelings of despair, that life is meaninglessness and/or hopeless."
-In Washington Examiner on July 22, Alex Perez wrote, "It will probably be ignored or misunderstood by the ideology-poisoned commentariat that rules over the society Li is trying to leave.
+In the Washington Examiner on July 22, Alex Perez wrote, "It will probably be ignored or misunderstood by the ideology-poisoned commentariat that rules over the society Li is trying to leave.
 It was up to Lin, a writer who for so long seemed completely disconnected from his humanity, to write the most deeply human book of the year."
-However, Publishers Weekly wrote: "Much of the action and descriptions are banal, and aside from the romance, this feels a bit too detached and devoid of emotion for a book ostensibly about learning to live.
+Publishers Weekly wrote: "Much of the action and descriptions are banal, and aside from the romance, this feels a bit too detached and devoid of emotion for a book ostensibly about learning to live.
 Lin’s fans might appreciate this, but it doesn’t offer anything new."

 On the book's release date, in The New York Times Book Review, Christine Smallwood wrote of the main character, "Li has left behind speed, despair and his belief in Western medicine.
 (He refuses steroid shots for his back pain.)
 But what he is really recovering from is existentialism, the idea that life has no meaning other than what we give it.
 He now believes that the world has an inherent purpose ...
 Stylistically, the book is artful, even radical ...
 Despite, or perhaps because of, its virtues, the novel doesn’t hold the reader in its thrall.
 It meanders, linking scenes of low-key bickering in a gentle ebb and flow of harmony and disharmony.
 It doesn’t seem to mind if you put it down ...
 But the novel has a vision, however cracked, an idea connected to its form, which is more than I can say for most books."